Delicious Easter Eggs Cupcakes

 - Line the muffin pan with cupcake liners.

-- In a bowl, combine flour with baking powder, spices, and salt - and set aside.
+- Dry ingredients – In a bowl, combine flour with baking powder, spices, and salt.
+Set aside.

-Pro tip - Adding the sugar helps improve the emulsification properties giving us the maximum volume. - Slowly add the cooking oil and sour cream.
-Followed by the vanilla extract.
+Pro tip – Adding the sugar helps improve the emulsification properties, giving us the maximum volume.

-- Keep in the pan for 5 to 7 minutes then cool on a cooling rack.
+- Cool – Let the cupcakes cool in the pan for 5 to 7 minutes, then cool on a cooling rack.

 Frost the cupcakes